joshwadd/Advanced_Lane_Detection/README.md

 In order to fit these windows to the correct x-positions in the image, we first take a histogram of pixel count in the lower half of the binary image mask against image column.
 This should give two peaks in the pixel count histogram that can give the x position to fit the first window of each line.

-From the first window, a sliding window placed along the centres of each line following up to the top of the frame
+From the first window, a sliding window placed along the centres of each line following up to the top of the frame.
+The final result of fitting the two

 ### Previous Region Search: